torvista/Zen_Cart-Google_reCAPTCHA/README.md

 Go to
 https://www.google.com/recaptcha/admin/create
 and create the Google reCAPTCHA keys for your domain.
+A key pair is linked to a specific domain.
 Copy and save the two keys somewhere.

-A key pair is linked to a specific domain.
-You may generate pairs for your production server, local server, development server…etc. All can be placed in the array in the functions file, so the correct pair will be automatically used for the correct domain.
-This allows testing in different environments (with different php restrictions) without needing to change the pair definitions.
+You may generate pairs for your production server, local server, development server…etc.
+All can be placed in the array in the functions file, so the correct pair will be automatically used for the correct domain.
+This allows testing in different environments without needing to change the pair definitions and keeping the file identical on all the sites.

 5. Open the functions file for editing:

-/includes/functions/extra_functions/functions_google_recaptcha.php
+**/includes/functions/extra_functions/functions_google_recaptcha.php**

-Paste the domain name, site and private keys where indicated, and enable the pages where you wish the reCAPTCHA to be used.
+Paste the domain name, site and private keys where indicated, and set to 'true' the pages where you wish the reCAPTCHA to be used.
  The reCAPTCHA should work with no further configuration necessary.

 ## Language